Updated on April 3, 2023

 And now we come to the part that most other pest sites are usually unwilling to discuss – the relationship between humans and fleas.

-Any person who has pets and dealt with fleas will know that fleas can and do bite humans, even though there’s still this old wives’ tale that fleas only attack pets.
-This is due to partial information, however.
+Any person who has pets and dealt with these tiny vampires will know that they can and do bite humans.
+Despite this common knowledge, the old wives’ tale that fleas only attack pets remains prevalent in many professional circles.
+However, this claim is actually a result of incomplete information.

 Another myth is that fleas can’t live on humans.
 Again, this is a myth based on partial information.